 Strength training and protein are both needed for the best senior fitness training program results

 Campbell further states to increase their muscle mass, seniors must combine sensible strength training with at least 50 percent more protein than the RDA.
 Many prominent nutrition researchers suggest that older adults consume at least 20 grams of protein at breakfast, lunch and dinner.
-And some advocate eating up to 30 grams of protein at each meal.
+And some fitness nutrition advocates eating up to 30 grams of protein at each meal.

 The essential amino acids are best attained in eggs, low-fat dairy products, lean meats, poultry and fish

 In addition to eating more protein-rich foods, an emphasis should be placed on those that contain the essential amino acids.
 Only the essential amino acids in our food can produce protein synthesis, and of the 9 essential amino acids the most important appears to be leucine.
 These proteins are best attained in eggs, low-fat dairy products, lean meats, poultry and fish.